IBIA: An Incremental Build-Infer-Approximate Framework for Approximate Inference of Partition Function: Results

 \textbf{Evaluation of heuristic used in the approximate step:} To get an approximate CTF with lower clique sizes, we choose variables for local marginalization based on the $maxMI$ metric (refer Equation~\ref{eq:maxmi}).
 Table~\ref{tab:approxMetric} compares the errors obtained using the $maxMI$ metric and errors obtained using a random selection of variables.
 The minimum error obtained is marked in bold.
 We show results for a subset of hard instances (large width and domain-sizes) in BN, Pedigree, Promedas and DBN benchmarks.
 In most of the testcases, we observe that the errors obtained with the $maxMI$ metric are either lower or comparable to that obtained using a random selection.
 This shows that the metric performs well.

 \textbf{Impact of $mcs_p$ on accuracy and runtime:} Table~\ref{tab:mcsCmpPR} shows the error in the estimated PR values for various values of $mcs_p$.
 As mentioned earlier, we have empirically chosen $mcs_{im}$ to be 5 less than $mcs_p$.
-As expected, we observe that in most cases the accuracy improves as the clique size bounds are increased.
+We observe that in most cases the accuracy improves as the clique size bounds are increased.
+This is expected because increasing the bounds potentially increases the number of factors added in each step, which in turn could reduce the number of CTFs and the number of approximate steps.
+Also, the metrics used for guiding the approximate step are computed using beliefs corresponding to the partial set of factors added up to the current CTF.
+Therefore, the accuracy of the metrics could improve when a larger set of factors is added, resulting in better estimates.

 The runtime of IBIA includes the time required for the construction of the SCTF and inference of the partition function.
 We observe that while the required runtime is similar when $mcs_p$ is set to $10,15$ and $20$, it increases sharply when $mcs_p$ is set to 25.
 This is because the build step dominates the runtime for smaller values of $mcs_p$ and the infer step dominates for larger values.
 As discussed in Section~\ref{sec:complexity}, the time complexity of the build step is $O(N_{CTF}\cdot N_s \cdot Cost_R)$.
 As $mcs_p$ increases, while the number of CTFs in the sequence ($N_{CTF}$) is expected to reduce, the cost of re-triangulation ($Cost_R$) could be potentially larger as the number of variables in the CTF is larger.
 Therefore, we observe that the runtime is similar for $mcs_p$ of 10, 15 and 20.
 The exponential complexity of inference begins to dominate at $mcs_p=25$.